 One claim you can make in defective liability suit is that the design of the product was inherently dangerous or defective.
 The product design was made to the proper manufacturing standards but the whole line of products is deemed as dangerous.

 Another claim you can make is that the product was defectively manufactured.
-There is a flaw in your product specifically that could been caused by the manufacturing.
+There is a flaw in your product specifically that could be caused by the manufacturing.
 Other products in the line were made correctly.

 Another common type of claim used is inadequate warnings or instructions.
 The product is dangerous in a way that isn’t obvious.
 There are no clear labels or explanations and it caused you to have an injury.